gilangriyanto/ksu-ajibarang/README.md

 # ksu-ajibarang
-frontend code for the ajibarang hospital cooperative system using reactjs
+frontend code for the ajibarang hospital cooperative system using nextjs with shadcnui